 A History Lesson

 Paul: Let me ask a question about that.
-In the old world, you know, when they had the game, was there any collaboration with other people?
+In the old world, when they had the game, was there any collaboration with other people?

 Paul: So, it’s interesting.
 So, it sounds like the game that’s been released is really nothing more than the old game, except it’s mapped into an augmented reality.